 While you yourself may have no intention of leaving your dealership, unexpected situations can arise and grow beyond your control.
 A health issue or family crisis can erupt.
-A new interest or a sudden desire to cast aside the pressures of business and pursue long-held personal dreams has compelled countless auto dealership owners, presidents and GMs to do what they never thought they would do: step down from their job.
-Some ensured a smooth and cost effective transition of power by implementing their succession plans.
+A new interest or a sudden desire to cast aside business pressures and pursue long-held personal dreams has compelled countless auto dealership owners, presidents, and GMs to do what they never thought they would do: step down from their job.
+Some ensured a smooth and cost-effective transition of power by implementing their succession plans.
 Too many others caused pandemonium and lost money, as there was no such plan in place.

 It’s possible that someday, one of your own staff members may need to take over your job!
 Do you currently have people in place who could be qualified and ready to do so?

-Longtime customers will feel less anxious if, after your departure, your dealership is still overseen by a person with similar values, a similar business outlook and a similar measure of the concern you have shown throughout the years.
-Preserving the good name, solid reputation and positive image of your dealership is key.
-It becomes critical to provide your customers, as well as your staff, with an ongoing sense of confidence about the future of your company whether you are there at the helm, or not.
+Longtime customers will feel less anxious if, after your departure, your dealership is still overseen by a person with similar values, a similar business outlook, and a similar measure of the concern you have shown throughout the years.
+Preserving the good name, solid reputation, and positive image of your dealership is key.
+It becomes critical to provide your customers and your staff with an ongoing sense of confidence about your company's future, whether you are there at the helm or not.

-For example, a person who is openly enthusiastic, talkative and comfortable in the spotlight might seem like a good choice to take charge of others.
+For example, an openly enthusiastic, talkative, and comfortable person in the spotlight might seem like a good choice to take charge of others.
 However, be careful!
-The same high level of self-confidence and leadership ability you think you see may really be social assertiveness, a comfort around people and an ability to strut before an audience.
-Make sure there are other signs of determination, ambition or resolve.
+The same high level of self-confidence and leadership ability you think you see may really be social assertiveness, a comfort around people, and an ability to strut before an audience.
+Make sure there are other signs of determination, ambition, or resolve.
 People whose greatest strength is their social savvy often talk a bigger game than they can actually play.

-The effects of poor leadership can be widespread within a dealership and may vary from lose of a customer base, to poor sales, to low morale.
-The opportunity to avoid these mishaps is yours; the key lies in knowing your needs, not guessing, and being certain about the work habits, objectives and personalities of the people who surround you.
+The effects of poor leadership can be widespread within a dealership and may vary from the loss of a customer base to poor sales to low morale.
+The opportunity to avoid these mishaps is yours; the key lies in knowing your needs, not guessing, and being certain about the work habits, objectives, and personalities of the people who surround you.

-The future of your dealership is in your hands and depends on the strategies you have in place today.
-There is no turning back, no second chance and no margin for error!
+Your dealership's future is in your hands and depends on the strategies you have in place today.
+There is no turning back, no second chance, and no margin for error!